 Recheck your berries after arrival to your home and discard any berries with signs of decay, mold, or other spoilage.
 Blackberries have a short shelf life, so use within a couple of days of picking.

-As well as other fruits, blackberries need to be washed, drained before being consumed, and covered, and stored in the refrigerator afterwards.
+As well as other fruits, blackberries need to be washed, drained before being consumed, and covered and stored in the refrigerator afterward.
 Enjoy blackberries by:

 - Adding them into plain or flavored yogurts